-This is an original illustrated map of Kensington & Chelsea, a borough of London, UK, inspired by decorative antique map prints and the designs of MacDonald Gill (1884-1947), entirely hand-drawn and digitally coloured.
+This is an original illustrated map of Kensington & Chelsea, a borough of London, UK, inspired by decorative antique map prints and entirely hand-drawn and digitally coloured.

 - High quality digital giclee print on archival paper